Faustin-Archange Touadéra

-Faustin-Archange Touadéra (/fr/; born 21 April 1957) is a Central African politician and mathematician who has been President of the Central African Republic since March 2016.
-He previously was Prime Minister of the Central African Republic from January 2008 to January 2013.
-In the December 2015 - February 2016 presidential election, he was elected to the presidency in a second round of voting against former prime minister Anicet Georges Dologuélé.
-He was re-elected for a second term on 27 December 2020.
+Faustin-Archange Touadéra (/fr/; born 21 April 1957) is a Central African politician and mathematician who has been president of the Central African Republic since March 2016, and was previously its prime minister from 2008 to 2013.
+He was elected to the presidency at the 2015–16 general election, in a second round of voting against former prime minister Anicet Georges Dologuélé.
+He was re-elected for a second term at the 2020–21 election and a third term at the 2025 Central African election, both of which took place amid low voter turnout and political violence.

+Since at least 2023, Touadéra has been backed by the Wagner Group, a Russian state-sponsored private military company financing his elections and launching disinformation campaigns for him while intimidating his opponents.
+During his rule, which included the removal of term limits after the contested 2023 Central African constitutional referendum and the controversial 2025 general election, his government has repressed opposition in the country.

-Early life and education
+Early life

-Touadéra was born in Bangui; the son of a driver and a farmer, his family was originally from Damara, to the north of Bangui.
+Faustin-Archange Touadéra was born in Bangui (then in Ubangi-Shari and now in the Central African Republic) on 21 April 1957, the son of a driver and a farmer.
+His family was originally from Damara.
 He received his secondary education at the Barthelemy Boganda College in Bangui and obtained a baccalaureate in 1976, before attending the University of Bangui and the University of Abidjan.
-He earned a Mathematics Doctorate in 1986, supervised by Daniel Goulding at the Lille University of Science and Technology (Lille I) in France and another doctorate, also in mathematics, supervised by Marcel Dossa at the University of Yaoundé I in Cameroon in 2004.
+He earned a doctorate in mathematics in 1986, supervised by Daniel Gourdin at the Lille University of Science and Technology (Lille I) in France, and another doctorate, also in mathematics and supervised by Marcel Dossa, at the University of Yaoundé in Cameroon in 2004.

 Academic career

-In 1987, he became assistant lecturer of mathematics at the University of Bangui and was vice-dean of the University's Faculty of Science from 1989 to 1992.
+In 1987, Touadéra became assistant lecturer of mathematics at the University of Bangui and was vice-dean of the University's Faculty of Science from 1989 to 1992.
 In the latter year he became director of the teachers' training college.
 He joined the Inter-State Committee for the Standardisation of Mathematics Programs in the French-speaking countries and the Indian Ocean (CIEHPM) in 1999, serving as the president of the Committee from 2001 to 2003.
 He became vice chancellor of the University of Bangui in May 2004.

 Touadéra subsequently served as rector of the university from 2005 to 2008, during which time he launched several key initiatives, such as the entrepreneurship training program and the creation of the Euclid Consortium.